 - Navigate to Survey Settings

-- Toggle "Remove default help text" to ON
+- Toggle "Default help text" to OFF

 - Save your changes